step-security-bot/daikon/daikon-spring/daikon-spring-reactive/daikon-spring-reactive-security/README.md

 ## Authenticated Call

 Authenticated calls are needed to call API like dataset, sharing, rating, ...
-Those API are waiting a JWT token from a header `Authorization`.
+Those API are waiting an OAuth2 (JWT or Opaque) token from a header `Authorization`.

 In order to use reactive with non-blocking request, we need to pass through each request the token.
 Otherwise, we lose the token between calls (example: `flatMap()`)